 Broken Hill is located in the Far West region of New South Wales.
 It is close to the South Australian border and has a population of approximately 18,000 people—8.4% of which are Indigenous.
 Broken Hill is famous for its mining, amazing history and taste for art, architecture and the finer things in life.
 Placements in Broken Hill are available in years 4, 5 and 6.

 A placement at Broken Hill is rich in opportunities and offers a varied and rewarding experience.
 You will have the opportunity to undertake placements in a busy regional hospital or community-based activities within a primary health care framework.
 You will receive direct hands-on experience and work with highly trained health professionals.

 Fifth year medical students can undertake a year-long integrated placement in Broken Hill as part of the Extended Clinical Placement Program (ECPP).

 The Broken Hill placement offers a number of extra, exciting experiences.
-These include Indigenous health, rural and remote medicine (including Royal Flying Doctor Service), inter-professional learning, and special practical skills learned in our simulation lab.
+These include Indigenous health, rural and remote medicine, inter-professional learning, and special practical skills learned in our simulation lab.

 The weekly Enhanced Rural Inter-professional Cultural Health (ENRICH) program will expand your learning in medicine (covering topics such as prescribing and chest drain insertion), culture (particularly visual art) and the CRASH SIM—an annual simulation disaster training event.